-On 11 December 2019, Mayor Martin J. Walsh signed an executive order for carbon-neutral City buildings.
+On December 11, 2019, Mayor Walsh signed an executive order for carbon-neutral City buildings.
 Setting a Zero Net Carbon standard for new municipal buildings is a strategy from the 2019 Climate Action Plan Update.
 New City buildings will be highly energy efficient.
 They will also promote clean energy and fossil fuel free systems.

 Next step taken toward implementation of Community Choice Aggregation

 Go Boston 2030